-Herzog (2000) identify these technologies-natural gas combined cycle generation with capture via amine scrubbing of the flue gas, and integrated coal gasification combined cycle generation with pre-combustion capture of the carbon dioxide (CO2)-as two of the most promising technological options for producing electricity from fossil fuels with low CO2 emissions.
+integrated coal gasification technology with carbon capture and sequestration (coal CCS).
+These compete in the EPPA model's electricity sector with conventional fossil generation, nuclear, hydro, wind, and biomass power generation.
+We focus on these particular sequestration technologies because David and Herzog (2000) identify these technologies-natural gas combined cycle generation with capture via amine scrubbing of the flue gas, and integrated coal gasification combined cycle generation with pre-combustion capture of the carbon dioxide (CO_2)-as two of the most promising technological options for producing electricity from fossil fuels with low CO_2 emissions.

-The term carbon capture and sequestration as used herein refers only to these two fossil energy technologies and the subsequent capture (the separation of the CO2 from the flue or precombustion gases) and sequestration (the deposition of the CO2 into a reservoir).
+The term carbon capture and sequestration as used herein refers only to these two fossil energy technologies and the subsequent capture (the separation of the CO_2 from the flue or pre-combustion gases) and sequestration (the deposition of the CO_2 into a reservoir).
 Other energy sources and capture processes are often considered under the umbrella of carbon capture and sequestration technologies, but they are not evaluated here.
 Previous work with the EPPA model (Biggs, 2000) has demonstrated the need to introduce NGCC technology without carbon capture to accurately assess the marginal additional cost of the carbon capture and sequestration technology.
-The NGCC without carbon capture and sequestration represents a technology that was not widespread for the 1995 base year of the EPPA model, but is widely seen as the most likely technology to be installed where new capacity is needed, assuming natural gas prices do not rise greatly relative to other fuels.
+This advanced gas technology without carbon capture and sequestration represents a technology that was not widespread for the 1995 base year of the EPPA model, but is widely seen as the most likely technology to be installed where new capacity is needed, assuming natural gas prices do not rise greatly relative to other fuels.
 This paper describes the method of analysis and the results obtained from introducing these technologies into multiple regions of a general equilibrium, global economic model.
-This analysis expands upon previous work (Biggs, 2000; Kim and Edmonds, 2000; Dooley, Edmonds and Wise, 1999) by introducing CCS technologies into multiple regions of a CGE model.
+This analysis expands upon previous work (Biggs, 2000; Kim and Edmonds, 2000; Biggs et al., 2000; Dooley et al., 1999; Eckaus et al., 1996) by introducing CCS technologies into multiple regions of a CGE model.